Voices from the Industry – NKBA

 Program Submission Guidelines

-• Submit your proposal by June 30, 2025.
+• Submit your proposal by June 15, 2026.

-• Selected speakers will be notified by August 29,2025, and present at KBIS 2026 in Orlando, FL, on one of these dates: 2/17/2026, 2/18/2026, or 2/19/2026.
+• Selected speakers will be notified by August 28, 2026, and present at KBIS in the Las Vegas Convention Center, on either February 2nd, 3rd, or 4th, 2027.

 • Reimbursement for travel, meals, and hotel is not provided.

 VFTI presentations are an opportunity to share information.
 They are not a showcase for a business, service, or product.
-However, you may leave materials on the registration desk for attendees to pick up if they desire and provide contact information in your presentation
+However, you may leave materials on the registration desk for attendees to pick up if they desire, and provide contact information in your presentation.

 Program Tracks

-Topic areas for 2025 will include:
+Topic areas for 2027 will include:

 • Building and Remodeling